dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 ## Explore the dbt Semantic Layer

-The dbt Semantic Layer is available to all dbt Cloud plans (Developer, Team, and Enterprise) during [public beta](/docs/dbt-versions/release-notes/July-2023/sl-revamp-beta#public-beta).
+The dbt Semantic Layer is available to all Team and Enterprise Plans during [public beta](/docs/dbt-versions/release-notes/July-2023/sl-revamp-beta#public-beta).
+Those on dbt Cloud Developer plans or dbt core users can use MetricFlow for defining and testing metrics locally.
 Start exploring the dbt Semantic Layer by visiting the following pages:

 <div className="grid--3-col">